-Acolytes are young members of our parish (fourth grade through high school) who assist in the liturgy on Sunday morning.
+Acolytes are young members of our parish (ages 10-18) who assist in the liturgy on Sunday morning.
 They are trained for various duties including carrying the cross and torches in procession, distributing alms basins, and assisting in the preparation of the altar for communion.
-Through their ministry, acolytes deepen their understanding of the Anglican l…Read More »
+Through their ministry, acolytes deepen their understanding of the Anglican liturgy and many draw c…Read More »

 Altar Guild members assist the clergy in the preparation of all worship spaces for the Holy Eucharist.They care for the vessels, linens and all other sacred items used in worship.Through working in community with one another, caring for sacred items and working in holy spaces, Altar Guild members feel a closeness to God.